Gabourey Sidibe Weight Loss Surgery: Actress Shares Before And After Pictures

 “I did not get this surgery to be beautiful.
 I did it so I can walk around comfortably in heels.
 I want to do a cartwheel.
 I want not to be in pain every time I walk up a flight of stairs.”

 Following a dating hiatus since she moved to Los Angeles in Spring 2016, Sidibe is reportedly ready to re-enter the dating world.
-Speaking to People she reveals that she is “living [her] best life” while announcing that she is “ready to receive a gentleman caller”.
+Speaking to People, she reveals that she is “living [her] best life” while announcing that she is “ready to receive a gentleman caller.”

 So what exactly are the necessary prerequisites for a man attempting to court Gabourey Sidibe?
 Well, first and foremost prospective men should be tall, but not too tall.